Childhood Halloween & Teal Pumpkin Exploration

 Every child deserves to have happy Halloween memories.
 As parents, you get to decide where your comfort lies with Halloween.
 When I was little there was no Teal Pumpkin Project.
 My parents had to figure out how to safely include me in Halloween.
 With more food allergy awareness, today parents have a range of options to match comfort level.

 Last week in Target, I was surprised to see a “Halloween Allergen Guide” hung by the candy displays.
 (Update for 2017: I have not seen the same Halloween Allergen Guide for 2017, however if you are trying to find some safe candy options, Allergic Living had a useful article.
 I still recommend having non-food items as well to be most inclusive to all allergies.)
-It seems the commercial world is on board with the allergy world at Halloween this year.
+It seems the commercial world is on board with the allergy world at Halloween.
 I know this can be scrutinized as companies trying to capitalize on food allergies, but I am choosing to see it as an open door for more food allergy awareness.
-Between this and the teal pumpkins at Michaels this year, I am hopeful that friends and neighbors create their safe holiday.
+I am hopeful that friends and neighbors create a safer and more inclusive holiday.

 Save